vadimkim/cert-manager-webhook-hetzner/README.md

 First, you need to have Hetzner account with access to DNS control panel.
 You need to create API token and have a registered and verified DNS zone there.
 Then you need to replace `zoneName` parameter at `testdata/hetzner/config.json` file with actual one.
-You also must encode your api token into base64 and put the hash into `testdata/hetzner/hetzner-secret.yml` file.
+You also must encode your API token into base64 and put the hash into `testdata/hetzner/hetzner-secret.yml` file.

 You can then run the test suite with: